joshuagrisham/samsung-galaxybook-extras/README.md

 The following features are currently implemented:

-- An *early* attempt to support hotkey handling (currently supports only keyboard backlight)
+- An *early* attempt to support hotkey handling (supports only keyboard backlight and performance mode toggle at this time)
 - Keyboard backlight
-- Battery saver (stop charging at 85%)
+- Battery saver (stop charging at 80%)
 - Start device automatically when opening lid
 - USB ports provide charging when device is turned off
 - Fan speed monitoring via `fan_speed_rpm` sysfs attribute plus a new hwmon device.